BenVictorFavour/ydh-siwes-task1/README.md

 # ydh-siwes-task1
 Hello!
-I'm [Your Name], a junior web developer with a passion for creating dynamic and responsive web applications.
+I'm Ben Victor Favour, a junior web developer with a passion for creating dynamic and responsive web applications.
 This repository is a showcase of my work and journey in web development.
 I am proficient in HTML, CSS, and JavaScript, and I am continuously learning and improving my skills.

 # About Me